jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Important.rst

 **Configure image default fonts and names**

 “Configure image default fonts and names” in the SAS menu will create panel with some controls common for all tools, like font type & size and how legend names are handled.
 NOTE: Panel controls are applied immediately to all existing panels, graph controls are applied ONLY to the newly created graphs (and only those which were upgraded to this behavior).

+.. index:: DO NOT restore Panel Sizes
+           Panel size

+.. _important.DoNOTRestorePanelSizes:

+**DO NOT restore Panel Sizes**

+Do NOT restore Panel Sizes” controsl if panels are restored to last used size and position when eother they are recreated (they were closed and a tool is opened again) or when some existing experiment is reopened.
+Keep in mind, that if this checkbox is not selected, every time you scale up/down a panel, its position and size is recorded.
+When being recreated, the panel will move and scale back to its size.
+NOTE: Position and size is recorded ONLY when panel size is changed, not when it is just moved.
+If you want to overwrite hti sbehavior, hold down any modifier key (alt, cmd/ctrl/shift...).

 **Panels font and font sizes**